StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-2.md

 Converting to binary:

 To understand this, we need to understand that IP addresses are not just numbers but in computer terms, bits.
-Specifically, 32 bits long.**(Note, this isn’t in this module of the course but I wanted to ensure I understood this)**
+Specifically, 32 bits .*(Note, this isn’t in this specific module of the course but I wanted to ensure I understood it)*

 Example: IP address:

-`192.168.1.10` is actually `11000000.10101000.00000001.000010101`
+`192.168.1.10` is actually `11000000.10101000.00000001.00001010`

 This conversion happens within each octet and each octet has 8 values.
-Whenever one byte is flipped “on” as “1”, that value will get added with the rest of the other bytes that are also flipped “1”
+Whenever one bit is flipped “on” as “1”, that value will get added with the rest of the other bytes that are also flipped “1”

 The positional values within an octet are as follows: